MicrosoftDocs/win32/desktop-src/Msi/class-table.md

 ---
-Description: The Class table contains COM server-related information that must be generated as a part of the product advertisement.
+description: The Class table contains COM server-related information that must be generated as a part of the product advertisement.
 Each row may generate a set of registry keys and values.
 The associated ProgId information is included in this table. ms.assetid: 0fa00a3f-2a5d-411d-9fc6-9486a600f018
 title: Class Table
 ms.topic: article